howonlee/mertonon/docs/v0_1_roadmap.md

 - [ ] Property test for probabilistic semantics for norms
 - [ ] True probabilistic semantics for normalization (first axiom, not just second and third)
+- [ ] Make a less woopzoopy woopleboopy and more cutthroat corporate politics example

 - [ ] Some kind of middlingly durable settings db thing... maybe with table
 - [ ] Intro screen w/ user creation